 - All staff model the correct techniques for handwriting. - Children's progress is monitored carefully and work given according to their ability.
 It is important that where there is slippage.
 This is highlighted in line with the Marking and Feedback Policy and if necessary interventions take place to get children back on track.
 Speed Up!
-Intervention is used for year 2 onwards. - Teachers are aware that some left handed children have greater difficulty handwriting than a right handed preference. - Teachers remember that handwriting can be a very enjoyable activity for children appeal to their creativity, get them to challenge themselves and teachers will send good examples to the Head Teacher. - Handwriting will be taught as a discrete subject in order to maintain high standards- timings will vary depending on the age of the child. - Children will be taught using the script to be found in the Spectrum Handwriting Programme/Collins Primary Focus (see Appendix A). - Joined handwriting should not take place until a pupil has mastered correct letter formation. - Children will be taught correct formation before they are expected to practise it.
+Intervention is used for year 2 onwards. - Teachers remember that handwriting can be a very enjoyable activity for children appeal to their creativity, get them to challenge themselves and teachers will send good examples to the Head Teacher. - In FS letter formation is taught through gross motor skills activities initially as part of continuous provision.
+Following this and through to year 2 it is taught discretely within phonics bug.
+Additionally letter families are focussed on.
+For those children/groups/class who show a specific difficulty, work will be undertaken to address this when needed. - Children working at greater depth in year 2 will be introduced to cursive handwriting. - In Tamar cursive writing will be introduced.
+Discrete teaching will take place during PPA time.
+It will also be modelled in writing across the curriculum.

-- All handwriting practice undertaken in the Foundation Stage and Key Stage 1 will be in pencil (although children should have experience of using a variety of writing tools as part of the general curriculum). - In Key Stage Two, once a child has developed fluent cursive handwriting, a pen may be used.
+- The expectation by Lynher is that children will be able to write fluently in cursive.
+Where this is not happening, interventions will be put in place. - Children will be taught using the script to be found in the Spectrum Handwriting Programme/Collins Primary Focus (see Appendix A). - Joined handwriting should not take place until a pupil has mastered correct letter formation. - Children will be taught correct formation before they are expected to practise it. - All handwriting practice undertaken in the Foundation Stage and Key Stage 1 will be in pencil (although children should have experience of using a variety of writing tools as part of the general curriculum). - In Key Stage Two, once a child has developed fluent cursive handwriting, a pen may be used.
 A pen should generally be given to children who regularly demonstrate in certain cases however exceptions can be made to motivate a pupil (as long as any discrepancies are only slight).
 Pens and the "Pen licence" certificate will be awarded in celebration assembly by the Headteacher. - Once awarded a licence children may still use a pencil when they feel it is necessary for certain tasks, this is the children's choice.
 This is at the class teacher's discretion.